ashkenazi1/browserScript/README.md

 License
 -------

-Distributed under a free license.
-See [LICENSE](LICENSE) for more information.
+Distributed under a free license. do whatever you want with it i don't care